-In Tutorial 1, you learned about opening project templates.
+In Tutorial 1 ("Creating a new project" on page 39), you learned about opening project templates.
 Let's open a blank project for this tutorial:

 - 1. On the File menu, click New. - 2.
 Select the Normal template and click OK.